Your Dream Adventure Awaits

 6. Plumbing System Integration

-To make your van truly livable, consider adding a plumbing system.
+To make your van truly easy to live in, think about adding a plumbing system.
 This may include a sink, shower, and a fresh water tank.

 Plan your plumbing layout to maximize space and efficiency.